szoutwp/articles/34. Gatsby edit button/README.md

 const markdownFileGitPath = post.fileAbsolutePath.slice(sliceIndex);
 ```

-Then we combine this with our git url, to end up with the path to the markdown file, `https://gitlab.com/hmajid2301/articles/-/blob/master/34.
+Then we combine this with our git URL, to end up with the path to the markdown file, `https://gitlab.com/hmajid2301/articles/-/blob/master/34.
 Gatsby edit button/source_code/content/blog/hello-world/index.md`.

 ```js
 const blogPostOnGit = `${gitURL}/-/blob/master/${markdownFileGitPath}`;